sugaryourcoffee/circlus/doc/development-notes.md

     $ rails g rspec:feature events

+### Registrations
 We need to associate events and members.
 We do that through a registration.
 A registration has to be confirmed.
 If a registration is not confirmed the member is on the waiting list.
+That is all done behind the hoods, a registration is automatically confirmed if max capacity is not reached.
+All additional registrees are put on the waiting list.

+First as usual we create the conroller

+    $ rails g controller Events::Registrations

+and make the controller spec pass by adding a resource to `config/routes.rb` as an sub-route to events.

+    resources :events do
+      resources :registrations, only: [:index, :destroy],
+                controller: 'events/registrations' do
+        get 'register"
+        get 'confirm'
+      end
+    end

-We now create a registration model
+We then create a registration model

-    $ rails g model Registration confirmed:boolean
+    $ rails g model Event::Registration confirmed:boolean

 We need to tweak the migration so it looks like that

     create_table :registrations do |t|
       t.belongs_to :event, index: true
       t.belongs_to :member, index: true
-      t.boolean :confirmed
+      t.boolean :confirmed, default: true
       t.timestamps null: false
     end